Saberdream/OpenSSL/README.md

 * Open cmd as administrator and enter following commands:

-* pointing the dir of installation of OpenSSL on your computer (edit if necessary)
+* Pointing the dir of installation of OpenSSL on your computer (edit if necessary)

 `cd C:\Program Files\OpenSSL-Win64\bin`

-* creating a dir for your website to certificate
+* Create a dir for your website to certificate

 `md forum.prog`